Lugdunum3D/Lugdunum-Tools/generate-doc/doc/guidelines.md

 } // lug
 ```

-Do not declare anything in the namespace `std`, and do not use inline namespace.
+Do not declare anything in the namespace `std`, and do not use inline namespace, except for very, very specific use-cases.

 *using-directive* and *namespace-aliases* are prohibited in header files, only use them in `.cpp` files or in some particular cases in internal-only namespaces.

-Do not use inline namespaces, except for very, very specific use-cases.

 ## Unnamed Namespaces and Static Variables